Mount Riverview, New South Wales

-Mount Riverview is a town off the Great Western Highway about 2 km NE of Blaxland in the Lower Blue Mountains, New South Wales, 70 kilometres west of Sydney, Australia.
-At the 2006 census, Mount Riverview had a population of 2,993 people.
+Mount Riverview is a town off the Great Western Highway about 2 km NE of Blaxland in the Lower Blue Mountains, New South Wales, 70 kilometres west of the Sydney CBD, Australia.
+At the 2021 census, Mount Riverview had a population of 3,074 people.

 Mount Riverview borders the townships/suburbs of Warrimoo, Blaxland, Emu Heights and Yellow Rock.

 Mount Riverview has views over the Sydney area, including of Centrepoint Tower some 55 kilometres away.
 It has a general store, two churches, a wood turning and woodcraft centre, a public school, tennis courts, a water tank, a Chinese restaurant, two parks and a local fire brigade under the jurisdiction of the New South Wales Rural Fire Service.

 Mount Riverview is part of the Federal Electoral Division of Macquarie (NSW).

 Rural fire brigade

 The Mount Riverview Rural Fire Brigade is the local fire service for the township of Mount Riverview.
 Mount Riverview is a residential town within the Blue Mountains, 74 kilometres west of Sydney situated within the Blue Mountains National Park.

 The Mount Riverview Rural Fire Brigade is a Brigade member of the New South Wales Rural Fire Service and was officially started on Thursday 12 December 1968 under the title 'Mount Riverview Bush Fire Brigade' becoming fully operational in 1969.
 In 1997, the brigade was renamed (following the introduction of the Rural Fires Act) to the Mount Riverview Volunteer Rural Fire Brigade.

 The brigade has 30 active, 17 life and a small group of ordinary members.
 It operates under the administration of the Blue Mountains Rural Fire District operating from the Central East Region.